Ahmed96Mah/Ahmed96Mah/README.md

 - 👋 Hi, I’m Ahmed Mahmoud Abdalwahab
 - 👀 I’m a Full-Stack Web Developer
-- 🌱 I’m currently learning web development frameworks
+- 🌱 I’m currently learning Mongo DB
 - 💞️ I’m looking to collaborate on Anything related to front-end (or full-stack) to improve my skills
 - 📫 You can e-mail me on ahmed96mahmoud1996@gmail.com
 - 👀 My LinkedIn: https://www.linkedin.com/in/ahmed-abd-al-wahab-b177a1140/